In a Little Spanish Town

 "In a Little Spanish Town ('Twas on a Night Like This)" is a popular song published in 1926.
 The music was written by Mabel Wayne, and the lyrics by Sam M. Lewis & Joe Young.

 With Jack Fulton's vocals, the song was a 1927 hit for Paul Whiteman & his Orchestra as his recording topped the U.S. charts for eight weeks.

 The song had continuing popularity for several decades and was covered in later recordings.

-Virginia O'Brien's recording (a zany version apparently taken from a live radio broadcast) can be found on a 1984 AEI LP, "Virginia O'Brien Salutes the Great MGM Musicals."
+Virginia O'Brien's recording (a zany version taken from a live nightclub performance) can be found on a 1984 AEI LP, "Virginia O'Brien Salutes the Great MGM Musicals."

 Bing Crosby had sung it early in his career in 1926 on stage and later on radio during his time with the Paul Whiteman Orchestra.
 In 1955 he recorded it for use on his radio show as a cha-cha with accompaniment from Buddy Cole and His Trio.
 This proved so popular that Decca Records mastered the radio track and issued it as a single.
 This charted briefly in 1956 at No. 49 in the USA and No. 22 in the UK.